elithaxxor/army-bots/README.md

 ## Running Tests

-### Node Tests

-Install dependencies in the bot directory then run the suite:
-## Running Tests

 ### Node

-Run all Jest tests from `crypto-tracker-bot`:
+Install dependencies in the bot directory, then run the test suite:

 ```bash
 cd crypto-tracker-bot